 The most common character Powers in CRARG will be the miracles and magic of Priests and Wizards.
-These should both follow the general guidance on spellcasting presented in Hack100.
+These should both follow the general guidance on spellcasting presented in the Hack100 rules.
 However, here are some additional CRARG-specific notes on such matters.